avgcampos/myfempy/README.md

 - [gmsh PyPi](https://pypi.org/project/gmsh/)

 ### Python packages required for using **myfempy**:
 The following python packages are required to run myfempy.
+Before to install myfempy-main, install this packages.
 Check if they are already installed on your machine

 - [numpy](https://numpy.org/) - The fundamental package for scientific computing with Python
 - [scipy](https://scipy.org/) - Fundamental algorithms for scientific computing in Python